projectacrn/acrn-hypervisor/doc/tutorials/vuart_configuration.rst

    You can find the message from VM1 ``/dev/ttyS1``.

-   If you are not sure which port is the communication port, you can run ``dmesg | grep ttyS`` under the Linux shell to check the base address.
+   If you are not sure which one is the communication port, you can run ``dmesg | grep ttyS`` under the Linux shell to check the base address.
    If it matches what you have set in the ``vm_configuration.c`` file, it is the correct port.

 #.
-With minicom
+With Minicom

-   Run ``minicom -D /dev/ttyS1`` on both VM1 and VM2 and enter ``test`` in VM1's minicom.
-The message should appear in VM2's minicom.
-Disable flow control in minicom.
+   Run ``minicom -D /dev/ttyS1`` on both VM1 and VM2 and enter ``test`` in VM1's Minicom.
+The message should appear in VM2's Minicom.
+Disable flow control in Minicom.

 #.
 Limitations